NEUWireless/ledflag/README.md

 ```bash
 ledflag/controller $ python3 controller.py
 ```
 The first command runs the web server, while the second runs the LED controller.
-A cool trick to do this is running the first command, hitting `Ctrl+Z`, and then running the command `bg`.
+A cool trick to do this is running the first command, hitting <kbd>Ctrl</kbd>+<kbd>Z</kbd>, and then running the command `bg`.

 ## Production